Mearnest/jupyter_python_pandas/README.md

 You may wish to use Anaconda to install the tools needed [https://www.continuum.io/downloads](https://www.continuum.io/downloads)

-Sign up for Jupyter group discussion: [https://goo.gl/forms/eiMJj6rfUfKRgE7A3](Signup)
+Sign up for Jupyter group discussion: [Signup Form](https://goo.gl/forms/eiMJj6rfUfKRgE7A3)